svaarala/duktape/doc/debugger.rst

   (Duktape.Buffer, Node.js Buffer, ArrayBuffer, DataView, and TypedArray views) are represented as objects.
 This means that their contents are not transmitted, only their heap pointer and a class number.

+* The "unused" value is special: it's used internally by Duktape to mark unmapped array entries, but is not intended to be used for actual values (entries on the value stack, property values, etc).
+The "unused" value is used in the debugger protocol to denote a missing/none value in some command replies.
+It's not used in requests, so the debug client should never send an "unused" dvalue in a request (e.g. PutVar); Duktape will reject such a request as having a format error.

 Endianness
 ----------